ywang0789/phishing_email_binary_classifier/readme.md

-# Neural Network Binary Classifier For Phishing Emails
+# Binary Classifier For Phishing Emails
+SECU73030 course project

 ## Datasets used